Hugh-Kumbi/Cybersecurity-Portfolio/IV. Assests Threats and Vulnerabilities/Instructions.md

 2. Develop valuable skills for validating data integrity, contributing to your organization’s security.

 # 6.1 Evaluating and Improving Access Controls

+> Implementing least privilege access ensures users and systems only have permissions necessary for their roles, reducing exposure to threats.

+> Access controls can be layered with multi-factor authentication (MFA) to enhance security by requiring additional verification steps.

 > Please visit this [link](https://www.coursera.org/learn/assets-threats-and-vulnerabilities?specialization=google-cybersecurity) for further information.